 Energy efficiency is also a big question we get in the showroom daily.
 Here is the interesting part.
 Portable spas are all regulated by the state of California to ensure the highest energy efficiency possible.
 Due to the California Energy Commission Title 20 regulations, all portable spas sold in California must meet the same energy efficiency requirements.
 This means your energy bill will be quite small depending on how often you use it.
 The energy bill for most portable spas will be less than the cost of dinner for two once a month.

 It is my hope that this information was helpful to you.
-There are a lot of things to consider when purchasing a spa for your family.
+There are a lot of things to consider when purchasing a spa for your family, like hot tub size and style.
 If you decide that a portable spa might be the right hot tub solution for you let us know.
 We would love to help you along your journey.
 You can click this link to get in touch with us.